Our mission to prevent violence

 The enormous consequences of violence are one of the reasons for why the government has given the Swedish Public Employment Service, the Swedish Social Insurance Agency, the Swedish National Board of Health and Welfare and the Swedish Gender Equality Agency the task of cooperating on matters that concern improved detection of violence in close relationships.

 Three development groups have been set up to create a structured exchange of knowledge and experience between the authorities.
 The aim is to contribute to increased consensus, joint learning and communication with people who the authorities meet in their activities.
-The development teams shall develop the following:
+Together we will develop our collaboration on

-- Enhanced support for relevant staff with client contacts.
+- increased support for relevant staff in their contact with clients, and

 More on the government's gender equality policy objectives and national strategy to prevent and combat men's violence against women: